txstc55/CUSPARSE_VS_MKL_SPARSE_ATA/README.md

 User has to supply three arguments: number of rows, number of columns and average number of non-zeros in matrix A. All matrices generated will be type of double.

 User has to link MKL and cuSPARSE library manually, this repo only provides the code.
+For best performance, please turn on the parallel flag for MKL.